trampgeek/moodle-qtype_coderunner/docs/index.md

 functioning just like a per-test template but using the TESTCASES variable rather than a TEST variable.

-However, advanced combinator templates can actually manage the multiple runs themselves, e.g. using Python Subprocesses.
+However, advanced combinator templates can sometimes manage the multiple runs themselves, e.g. using Python subprocesses.
 To enable this, there is a checkbox "Allow multiple stdins" which, if checked, reverts to the usual combinator mode of passing all testcases to the combinator template in a single run.